WHEN WE GOT THE WRONG ROAD

 What is often overlooked, however, is that Ahithophel evidently became part of David’s family by marriage.
 Who is Ahithophel?
 Two passages explain that Ahithophel was the grandfather of Bathsheba (2 Sam 11:3 with 23:34).
 One need not speculate too much to see that when David “took” Bathsheba (2 Sam 11:4), Ahithophel must have left David’s service.
 Later, the crafty Absalom must have assumed (correctly) that Ahithophel would jump at the opportunity to get revenge against David so he asked him to come out of retirement – an offer that the old man simply could not refuse.

 We can see in these situations that a believer like David, can choose the wrong road or decisions in life.
 And Ahithophel, an unbeliever, had chosen the wrong path in his life.
-Everyone is prone to disobedience or wrong path in life and this is how this lesson implies to every one of us; we need to be careful.
+Everyone is prone to disobedience or wrong path in life, and this is how this lesson implies to every one of us; we need to be careful.

 2. WHATEVER LOSES, PAINS AND FAILURES WE HAVE, GOD IS STILL IN CONTROL (2 SAM.
 15:29-31).

-30 And David went up by the ascent of mount Olivet, and wept as he went up, and had his head covered, and he went barefoot: and all the people that was with him covered every man his head, and they went up, weeping as they went up.
+29 Zadok therefore and Abiathar carried the ark of God again to Jerusalem: and they tarried there.30 And David went up by the ascent of mount Olivet, and wept as he went up, and had his head covered, and he went barefoot: and all the people that was with him covered every man his head, and they went up, weeping as they went up.31 And one told David, saying, Ahithophel is among the conspirators with Absalom.
+And David said, O Lord, I pray thee, turn the counsel of Ahithophel into foolishness.

 Let’s read these verses.
 Can you imagine the painful circumstances David experienced in these verses?
 Sometimes God allows us to be in painful circumstances so that we can see how weak we are and powerful He is.